AndreiRoibu/Data-Structures-and-Algorithms/arrays-and-strings/README.md

 The reason this algorithm works: because the numbers are sorted, moving the left pointer permanently increases the value the left pointer points to (nums[left] = x).
 Similarly, moving the right pointer permanently decreases the value the right pointer points to (nums[right] = y).
 If we have x + y > target, then we can never have a solution with y because x can only increase.
 So if a solution exists, we can only find it by decreasing y.
 The same logic can be applied to x if x + y < target.

-###  1.2. <a name='Movealongbothinputssimultaneouslyuntilallelementshavebeenchecked'></a>Move along both inputs simultaneously until all elements have been checked
+###  1.2.
+Move along both inputs simultaneously until all elements have been checked

 Converting this idea into instructions: